Fanteria/tree/README.md

 9. Print fast test
 10. Exit

-This options show of usage of individual functions of implementation.
+These options show of usage of individual functions of implementation.

 ## Compilation